NYUMachineLearning/final-project-davidcoit/README.md

 - A jupyter notebook "AnalyzeDF," which contains the substantive analysis of the processed data, including results from random forest, support vector machine, and k-nearest neighbor supervised learning as well as PCA and correlation plots from the generated statistics.

+- A pdf "David Coit machine learning project, final presentation" which contains the slides I discussed in class.
+Note: model performance has improved since the presentation, as evidenced by figures in the AnalyzeDF jupyter notebook.

 REFERENCES: